logs-with-metrics-a-guide-for-monitoring-nginx

 In this guide, we'll detail how to ship Nginx logs to a Hosted Loki endpoint using Promtail, and collect Nginx metrics with Telegraf via stub_status.
 In MetricFire's Hosted Grafana, you’ll be able to correlate a spike (metrics) with the details behind it (logs).

-Nginx Performance Monitoring: Loki Logs and Telegraf Metrics - 1
+Nginx Performance Monitoring Guide: Loki Logs & Telegraf Metrics Explained - 1

-Start a chat with us today if you are interested in testing MetricFire's Logging Integration for FREE.
+Start a chat with us today to test MetricFire's Logging Integration for FREE.
 We will help you every step of the way, from collection to visualization!

-Step 1: Install and Configure Promtail to Collect Nginx Logs
+Step 1: Configure Promtail to Collect Nginx Logs

 We support log collection via OpenTelemetry Contrib and Promtail.
 In this example, we'll detail how to configure Promtail since it is an official log shipping agent for Grafana Loki.
 It runs as a lightweight binary that tails log files (like /var/log/*) and forwards them to our Hosted Loki endpoint over HTTP.
 (This article assumes that you are already running an instance of Nginx that is serving traffic on a designated port).